Manims8/account_ledger/README.md

 Cloud-Synced Account Ledger
 A simple, modern, and real-time expense and income tracker that syncs your data to the cloud.
 Access your financial ledger from any device, anywhere in the world.

-🚀 Live Demo
-[Link to your live application here]

 ✨ Features
   This application provides a complete solution for personal financial tracking with the power of the cloud.

   ☁️ Cloud Synchronization: All data is securely stored and synced in real-time using Google's Firebase Firestore.

   🌐 Access Anywhere: Create a new ledger and get a unique ID.
 Use this ID to load your ledger on any computer or mobile device.

   📊 Real-time Dashboard:

     View your current balance instantly.

   Track total inflow (credit) and outflow (debit) for specific periods.

   💸 Transaction Management:

 Easily add income (credit) or expenses (debit).